UX Director | Strategy & Experience Design | Healthcare · Pharma · HealthTech | Designing experiences at scale

 Deliver

-Journey architecture, IA, and experience frameworks from discovery through MLR and compliance review — exec-ready, without a separate translation layer.
+Journey architecture, IA, and experience frameworks from discovery through compliance and stakeholder review — exec-ready, without a separate translation layer.

 04